How to Draw an Orange Step by Step

 Step 2 – Draw the Pedicel & Wrinkles

-To one side of the orange add the pedicel (the little green tip).
-Draw it with a star like shape where the tips of the star that are pointing more towards the viewer are slightly larger/longer. inside the start shape draw a little bump as shown in the example.
+To one side of the outline add the pedicel (the little green tip).
+Draw it with a star like shape and make the little leaves that form it slightly larger on the side facing towards the viewer.

 Going out from the pedicel add a few curved lines to give the orange some “wrinkles” that they often have around that area.